UCB-ICSI-Vision-Group/timely/README.md

 Tasks
 ---
 ### misc
 - rename 'synthetic' to 'timely' everywhere
 - check code with pylint
 - write tests for all classes @sergey @tobi
-  	- convert ngram_experiment.py to test suite for ngram marginal and conditional probabilities @sergey

 ### policy
 - include values for object classes (reference some paper by Ashish if can find) @sergey
 - learn regression on policy samples, and replace the weight vectors of action with the results. @sergey
 - code up LSPI and try to improve on the 1-step policy @sergey
 - include scene context action

 ### jumping windows
+- ensure performance at published levels
 - is VQ performance adequate? should be pretty fast

-  - use some kind of fast soft quantization instead of k-means
+### classification
+- evaluate classification performance
+  - train classifier on top of detection output

 ### window proposals
 - speed up: profile code to see where the speed bottlenecks are. how can they be resolved?
-  - look over the window generating code and resulting plots to refresh memory @sergey
 - try using x_scaled instead of x_frac for window proposal statistics

-### classifier
+### window classifier
 - port sub's code into scikits-learn

 ### belief state model
 - refactor the validation method to use MPI instead of IPython.Parallel
 - experiment with smoothing in the empirical model
 - review graphical model solution
-  - read "Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials" and look at the code
-  - ! formulate as CRF, conditioned on the detectors and GIST
+- formulate as CRF, conditioned on the detectors and GIST

 ### on the backburner
-  - look at DPPs and other sampling techniques and how they may help